beardymcjohnface/beardymcjohnface.github.io/about.md

 If you're interested in what I'm doing then great!
 If you googled your way here to debug some perl code your supervisor gave you then, good luck!

+---

+_The rest of this page is for my own reference more than anything else_

 {% include associations.md %}

 {% include publications.md %}

 {% include presentations.md %}

+{% include non-peer-reviewed.md %}